mariamonzon/Cpp-basic-code-utils-snippets/README.md

 * executable statements - these are used to perform operations and execute instructions

+When we consider a C++ program, it can be defined as a collection of objects that communicate via invoking each other's methods.
+Let us now briefly look into what a class, object, methods, and instant variables mean.

+* Object − Objects have states and behaviors.
+Example: A dog has states - color, name, breed as well as behaviors - wagging, barking, eating.
+An object is an instance of a class.
+* Class − A class can be defined as a template/blueprint that describes the behaviors/states that object of its type support.
+* Methods − A method is basically a behavior.
+A class can contain many methods.
+It is in methods where the logics are written, data is manipulated and all the actions are executed.
+* Instance Variables − Each object has its unique set of instance variables.
+An object's state is created by the values assigned to these instance variables.

 ## Data Types in C++
 C++ contains intrinsic data types to store numeric values in your application code.
 It's important to remember that these values are binary-based and not as flexible as their base 10 counterparts.
 The range does not exceed 3 billion in either direction.